-You can certainly loan money to your business you become a lender.
-That means you personally are giving money to the business in the form of a formal loan, with interest.
-Make sure the loan terms are written so you are an arms-length transaction that clearly separates you from the business and that puts everything in writing - the interest rate on the loan, how the loan will be repaid, and the consequences if it isn't repaid.
+When you lend money to your business you become a lender.
+You'll need to write up a business loan agreement.
+Make sure the loan terms are written so you have an arms-length transaction that clearly separates you from the business and that puts everything in writing, including the interest rate on the loan, how the loan will be repaid, and the consequences if it isn't repaid.

 The interest on the loan is taxable to you personally when it is repaid.
-The repayment of the principal is not taxable since you have already paid the taxes on it.
+Your business should send you a Form 1099-INT after the end of the year showing the total interest you received during that year.
+Your business repayment of the principal is not taxable since you have already paid the taxes on it.